Hands-on Gear Review

 Best Uses: Road running for over-pronators

-Through the years we've seen how many awards the Asics GEL-Kayano has won and the critical acclaim it has received.
+Through the years we've seen how many awards the GEL-Kayano has won and the critical acclaim it has received.
 We weren't let down when we first took the Kayano 20 out for a test run.
 Now we truly understand the extent of how great this shoe is.
-For a stability shoe, the Kayano 20 is light and comfortable, and we definitely notice it once it is on foot.
-Many shoes need a few miles to break them in, but this shoe was by far the most comfortable road shoe we tested straight out of the box thanks to the Asics GEL cushioning.
+For a stability shoe, it's light and comfortable, and we definitely notice it once it is on foot.
+Many shoes need a few miles to break them in, but this shoe was by far the most comfortable road shoe we tested straight out of the box thanks to the GEL cushioning.

 Compare top rated competitors side-by-side >